-If you’re wondering how long it takes chocolate to harden, you will be happy to know that it’s relatively speedy.
+If you’re wondering how long it takes chocolate to set, you will be happy to know that it’s relatively speedy.
 Tempered chocolate takes as little as four or five minutes, while untempered melted chocolate can take anywhere from five to 60 minutes, depending on thickness and location.

 We have a choco-LOT to talk about!